falkr/ttm4115/pages/index.md

 # Schedule

-Each week, we follow the same schedule:
+For each unit, we follow the same schedule:

-* Individual preparation before class time.
-* **Monday 10:15-12:00** Weekly Tests (digital, Zoom) and summary from the week before
-* **Friday 12:15-16:00** Teamwork on week activities
+* You will receive a Blackboard announcement with a link to preparation material.
+(But even without the announcement, the preparation material is already accessible on the website.)
+* We meet on **Fridays at 12:15** (on Zoom for now), where we start with the individual RAT and the team RAT, ca 45 minutes.
+* You continue on Friday with teamwork until at least 16:00, solving the week activities, which are available from the website.
+* On **Mondays at 10:15** we meet together on Zoom.
+(This part of the course will be digital for the entire semester.)
+In this session, three things happen:
+  1. You can ask questions on the currently ongoing team activity.
+  2. I provide sometimes more content on a subject.
+  3. We provide some feedback on the team activity from the previous unit.
-* In some weeks, you need to schedule additional time for teamwork on the semester project and deliverables.
+* In some weeks, you need more time together, especially once we start with the semester project.
+Here you need to find a time slot where all in your team can meet.
+* The delivery of the week activity has a deadline in the beginning of the next week, so that you still manage to meet together and conclude the week's team activity.

 ---